EasyIP2023/lucurious-docs/structs/vkcomp/vkcomp.md

 * **dbg_utils_cmd_insert**: a function pointer used in the insertion of a [VkDebugUtilsLabelEXT](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/man/html/VkDebugUtilsLabelEXT.html) debug label into a VkCommandBuffer.
 * **dbg_destroy_utils_msg**: a function pointer used in the destruction of an exposed VkDebugUtilsMessengerEXT handle/object.
 * **debug_utils_msg**: an exposed VkDebugUtilsMessengerEXT handle/object that allows for lucurious API to change callback output (i.e. validation layer output).
+* **instance**: a VkInstance handle used in the association of having a connection to the Vulkan API and storing all per application state

 ## DESCRIPTION